 The professional seminar (MGT 401) is a one-credit course offered each quarter.
 The seminar brings business leaders and experts to campus to speak to students and provides workshops focused on professional and leadership development and on personal and career effectiveness.
-The seminar may be taken multiple times for credit.
+Students must complete a minimum of three professional seminar courses, but may enroll in up to eight seminar courses for credit.

 Full-Time MBA students are strongly encouraged to participate in internships during the summer between the two years of the academic program.
 Part-time internships are also available during the academic year.
-Internships are coordinated through MBA Career Connections, the school’s career center.
+Internships are coordinated through MBA Career Connections, the Rady School’s career center.

 The Rady School’s Executive Mentor program matches small groups of MBA students with senior business executives.
 Mentors work directly with their groups, offering perspective, guidance, and expertise based on their deep experience in business.
 Mentors help guide MBA students as they map out areas for personal and professional development, gain understanding of career progression and the skills and abilities required for successful leadership, and seek feedback about opportunities and areas of concern.

 While no specific undergraduate major is required for admission, it is expected that most successful applicants will have an undergraduate degree in a quantitative discipline such as mathematics, economics, statistics, physics, engineering, and computer science.
 Students with a nonquantitative undergraduate degree will be considered on an exceptional basis if they have five years of work history in a quantitative field.

 Additional admission requirements include